 This guitar is a full-size classical guitar.
 Classical guitars usually have a thicker neck and wider frets than acoustic guitars like the Fender FA-125 or the Jasmine 35S.
-This can sometimes present new players with the challenge of having to stretch their fingers farther to make different chord shapes.
+This can present new players with the challenge of stretching their fingers farther to make different chord shapes.
 These difficulties are usually counteracted by classical nylon strings, which are much softer and easier to press down than acoustic steel strings.
-The makers of this guitar, however, have incorrectly strung a classical guitar with steel strings, combining the more challenging aspects of both guitars.
-In fact, these strings were the sharpest we tried, even feeling tough on experienced players' calloused fingers.
-This mistake could also cause the plastic bridge to eventually snap off of the guitar's body, as steel strings have too much tension for a classical body and bridge to withstand.
-This is one inconsistency we found among many, including a long list of physical defects and blemishes, action that is too high, and an annoying buzz on the low E string.
-This guitar had our least favorite sound quality with the worst intonation problems of the bunch, and a thin, rattly, metallic tambour that was too bass-heavy.
-On top of all this, two of its accessories, the picks and the pitch pipe, were unusable and would likely go straight into the trash.
-We didn't find that this kit brought any value for the low price.
+The makers of this guitar, however, have mistakenly strung a classical guitar with steel strings, combining the more challenging aspects of both guitars.
+In fact, these strings were the sharpest we tried, even feeling tough for experienced players with calloused fingers.
+This mistake might also cause the plastic bridge to eventually snap off the guitar's body because steel strings supply too much tension for a classical body and bridge to withstand.
+This is just one inconsistency we found among many, including a long list of physical defects and blemishes, action that is too high, and an annoying buzz on the low E string.
+The Best Choice Products guitar had the worst intonation problems of our test group and our least favorite sound quality, and a thin, rattly, metallic tambour that was too bass-heavy.
+Not to mention, two of its accessories (the picks and the pitch pipe) were unusable and would likely go straight into the trash.
+Despite the low price, we don't think this kit provides any value.

 Why You Should Trust Us